 Please refer to the NSW DPI Website NSW WeedWise. https://weeds.dpi.nsw.gov.au for current up to date permits and Registered Chemicals.
 Or to NSW Weed Control Handbook 2018 7th Edition for Chemical Options.

 Critical Comments:

-- > Apply when bushes have good leaf growth and cover with no leaf fall. - > Consult your LCA Biosecurity Officer- Weeds for application tips - > Always read and follow the Label instructions and SDS of respective herbicides.
+- > Apply in warmer months when plant is actively growing. - > Consult your LCA Biosecurity Officer- Weeds for application tips. - > Always read and follow the Label instructions and SDS of respective herbicides.

 NOTE: